Anxiety weighing heavily on Arsenal but is Ivan Toney the answer?

 Sir Alex Ferguson famously solved his issue back then by signing Eric Cantona.
 The rest was football history.

-Arsenal do not even need someone so transformative, but there might be inspiration from other Ferguson signings, even more so than Arsene Wenger.
-While the French great had an incredible insight for foreign players who could excel in England, Ferguson had an eye for those players within the Premier League who could make the leap up.
+Arsenal do not even need someone so transformative but there might be inspiration from other Ferguson signings, even more so than those made by Arsene Wenger.
+While the French great had an incredible insight into foreign players who could excel in England, Ferguson had an eye for those players within the Premier League who could make the leap up.

 That was often despite the doubts of those around him, let alone outside the club.

 The most obvious example is Dwight Yorke.
-Ferguson was met with a lot of questions when he went for the then Aston Villa forward in 1998, not least from his own assistant, Brian Kidd.
+Ferguson was met with a lot of questions when he went for the then Aston Villa forward in 1998, not least from his assistant Brian Kidd.

-Arteta is understood to be similar with Toney now.
+Arteta is understood to be of a similar mind with Toney now.
 He can see a role for him.

 It wasn’t quite supposed to be like this, of course, which is why Arsenal spent as they did in the summer.
 Arteta envisaged a flowing young team with goals coming from all angles.
 This is what Arsenal were at their best for long stretches of last season.